Updated: 6 days ago

-Sun, Holidays, Fiesta, these are words that pop up for many non-Spaniards when they get asked what they associate with Spain.
-All of these words imply a sense of spending time with other people, directly or indirectly which is the default mode in Spain.
+Sun, Holiday, Fiesta, these are words that pop up for many non-Spaniards when they get asked what they associate with Spain.
+All of these words imply a sense of spending time with other people, directly or indirectly, which is the default mode in Spain.

-I'll elaborate on this type of relational culture with two everyday examples that still - after almost 3 years living in Spain - I find very funny and much unlike the Swedish, much more transactional culture that I grew up with.
-(Am born and raised in Stockholm.)
+I'll elaborate on this type of relational culture with two everyday examples that still - after almost 3 years living in Spain - I find very funny and much unlike the Swedish, more transactional and individualistic culture I grew up with.

 The supermarket product-jam